briceverola/Pyhton_Data_project/README.md

 ## 2. How are in-demand skills trending for Data Analysts?

-To analyze how skills evolved throughout 2023 for Data Analysts, I filtered the dataset to include only relevant roles and grouped the required skills by the posting month.
+To analyze how skills evolved between 2023 and 2025 for Data Analysts, I filtered the dataset to include only relevant roles and grouped the required skills by the posting month.
 This allowed me to identify the top five skills for each month, highlighting how their popularity changed over the year.

 View my notebook with detailed steps here: [3_Skills_Trend](3_Project/3_Skills_Trend.ipynb).